Robot-Assisted hernia surgery shows promise in small trial

 Summary

-This study tested whether a robot called Dexter could safely help surgeons repair ventral hernias (bulges in the belly wall).
+This study tested a robot called Dexter to help surgeons repair ventral hernias (bulges in the belly wall).
 Thirty-three adults with small to medium hernias took part.
-The main goals were to see if the robot could complete the surgery without switching to a different method and to check for any serious complications within 30 days.
+The main goals were to see if the robot was safe and could complete the surgery without switching to other methods.

 Disclaimer